viaside/lovapp/README.md

 			This password is stored in another database.
 In this application, I used the database "PostgreSQL"

 ## Features
-- Register.
+- 👌 Registration.
-- browsing users.
+- 👀 browsing users.
-- redacting users.
+- ☑️ changing user data.
-- put likes
+- ❤️ give "likes" to users.